slms4redd/slms-documentation/livedvd/live_dvd_install.rst

    .. note::  The OS user name and password to use for this workshop are:

-			  - username: `geosolutions`
+			  - username: `unredd`
-			  - password: `Geos`
+			  - password: `unredd`

-   .. note::  For each installed application on the system we used the user `geosolutions` with password `Geos`.
+   .. note::  For each installed application on the system we used the user `unredd` with password `unredd`.

 At this point you should have a fully functional environment to run GeoServer, GIS tools and clients on your dataset.